On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Packet XIII, Mixed Fasciles, Houghton Library – Fascicle 20 (66a).
 Includes 27 poems, written in ink, ca. 1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Bolts of Melody (1945), 158, as five quatrains, from a transcript of A (a tr140).

-In his insightful reading of this poem in terms of Dickinson’s manuscripts, Domhnall Mitchell attempts “an archaeological reconstruction of what the poem may have looked like during the first stages of it construction” and finds a “tight, clipped rhythm (mainly iambic dimeter and trimester) [that] seems to suggest the massive emotional forces that it is designed to dam up.”
+In his insightful reading of this poem in terms of Dickinson’s manuscripts, Domhnall Mitchell attempts “an archaeological reconstruction of what the poem may have looked like during the first stages of it construction” and finds a “tight, clipped rhythm (mainly iambic dimeter and trimeter) [that] seems to suggest the massive emotional forces that it is designed to dam up.”
 But Dickinson revises this into a longer sequence with some unusual (for her) iambic pentameter lines and rhyming couplets.
 For Mitchell:

 The effect is stunning: the thirteen dashes powerfully convey the battle between surface and form and emotional depths, energies that are then unleashed in the second stanza, which explodes the longer line into smaller fragments, returning to tetrameter in the emphatic, determined declaration of “One port –suffices – for a Brig like mine.”
 The third stanza, by contrast, turns wistful and wishful at the same time: dactyls and trochees are deployed to create a rolling motion in its first and third lines before Dickinson switches to the disrupted and discordant rhythm for the sequences beginning “Rather.”
 Perhaps the larger point to make, however, is that Dickinson did experiment with the length of lines in order to fashion new stanzaic forms.
 To focus on the physical arrangement of single words and lines on the page is to miss the highly innovative structural intelligence at work …

-We should note the imagery of storms, boats tossing in wild seas, and a single port of safety connects this poem to “Wild Nights!
+We should note the imagery of storms, boats tossing in wild seas, and a single port of safety that connects this poem to “Wild Nights!
 Wild Nights!” which we discussed last week in terms of its imagery of the garden of Eden.
 In this poem, though, the “Brig” has a “Cargo” shared by the pair of lovers referenced in the poem, and it is “unladen – here – / Rather than the “spicy isles.”

-This is a reference to the Maluku Islands or Moluccas, an archipelago within the Banda Sea, Indonesia, known as the “Spice Islands” because of the nutmeg, mace, and cloves that grew there exclusively, inciting the interest of European colonizers in the 16th century.
-The poem doesn’t explain what this cargo is, but only that it is not unloaded at the origin of exotic spices, but “here,” a “place” that is “thine,” referring back to the striking opening line, which calls our attention to an unspecified space of abeyance.
+This is a reference to the Maluku Islands or Moluccas, an archipelago within the Banda Sea off Indonesia, known as the “Spice Islands” because of the nutmeg, mace, and cloves that grew there exclusively, inciting the interest of European colonizers in the 16th century.
+The poem doesn’t explain what this cargo is, but only that it is not unloaded at the origin of exotic spices, but “here,” in a “place” that is “thine,” referring back to the striking opening line, which calls our attention to an unspecified space of abeyance.
 The syntax of the last stanza makes its meaning elusive, but we get whiffs of rich, sensual spices that are inextricably linked to the “place” where an impassioned speaker waits for fulfillment.

 Mitchell, Domhnal.
 Measures of Possibility: Emily Dickinson’s Manuscripts.
 Amherst: University of Massachusetts Press, 2005, 257-58.